Image: Ben Hall

 Now, if you haven't already done so.
-If you already have a Will, you should review it regularly, particularly when your personal circumstances change for example, if you get married or divorced, you have new children or grandchildren or you move house.
+If you already have a Will, you should review it regularly, particularly when your personal circumstances change.
+For example, if you get married or divorced, you have new children or grandchildren, or you move house.

 Legacies to registered charities are exempt from inheritance tax.
-In certain circumstances especially with larger estates a charitable bequest can be a useful way to avoid the payment of inheritance tax on some or all of your estate.
+In certain circumstances, especially with larger estates, a charitable bequest can be a useful way to avoid the payment of inheritance tax on some or all of your estate.

-In addition, we would like to acknowledge the kind gesture, and by way of a thank you for letting us know we will send you the book "A Living Heritage" which gives information on the RSPB reserves which are supported by legacy donations.
+We would like to acknowledge the kind gesture, and by way of a thank you for letting us know we will send you the book, A Living Heritage, which is about our network of nature reserves.

-"I request my executor to ensure that instead of flowers at my funeral donations are made to The Royal Society for the Protection of Birds, Charity registered in England and Wales no 207076, in Scotland no SC037654, of The Lodge, Sandy, Bedfordshire SG19 2DL."
+'I request my executor to ensure that instead of flowers at my funeral, donations are made to The Royal Society for the Protection of Birds, Charity registered in England and Wales no 207076, in Scotland no SC037654, of The Lodge, Sandy, Bedfordshire SG19 2DL.'

-A Specific legacy is the gift of a specific item or asset such as shares or jewellery.
+A ‘Specific legacy’ is the gift of a specific item or asset such as shares or jewellery.

-A Pecuniary legacy is a fixed sum of money.
-It is worth bearing in mind that inflation can erode the value of pecuniary legacies, so it is worth reviewing your Will on a regular basis, whether or not your circumstances change.
+A ‘Pecuniary legacy’ is a fixed sum of money.
+It is worth bearing in mind that inflation can reduce the value of pecuniary legacies over time, so it is worth reviewing your Will on a regular basis, whether or not your circumstances change.

-A Residuary legacy is a gift of all or part of your net estate (what remains after all taxes, specific gifts and the cost of administering the estate have been paid).
+A ‘Residuary legacy’ is a gift of all or part of your net estate (what remains after all taxes, specific gifts and the cost of administering the estate have been paid).
 This type of legacy should be expressed as a percentage or share of your estate.

 In certain circumstances, we will be happy to act as your executors, and we are very experienced at doing this.

-“I give to The Royal Society for the Protection of Birds, Charity registered in England and Wales no 207076, in Scotland no SC037654, of The Lodge, Sandy, Bedfordshire SG19 2DL, (hereinafter called the RSPB) the residue (or % share of the residue) of my estate absolutely and I direct that (i) the proceeds may be used for the general purposes of the RSPB and (ii) a receipt signed by a person for the time being authorised by the Council of the RSPB shall be a good and sufficient discharge to my executors.” *
+’I give to The Royal Society for the Protection of Birds, Charity registered in England and Wales no 207076, in Scotland no SC037654, of The Lodge, Sandy, Bedfordshire SG19 2DL, (hereinafter called the RSPB) the residue (or % share of the residue) of my estate absolutely and I direct that (i) the proceeds may be used for the general purposes of the RSPB and (ii) a receipt signed by a person for the time being authorised by the Council of the RSPB shall be a good and sufficient discharge to my executors.'

-“I give to The Royal Society for the Protection of Birds, Charity registered in England and Wales no 207076, in Scotland no SC037654, of The Lodge, Sandy, Bedfordshire SG19 2DL, (hereinafter called the RSPB) the sum of £_______ and I direct that (i) the proceeds may be used for the general purposes of the RSPB and (ii) a receipt signed by a person for the time being authorised by the Council of the RSPB shall be a good and sufficient discharge to my executors.”*
+'I give to The Royal Society for the Protection of Birds, Charity registered in England and Wales no 207076, in Scotland no SC037654, of The Lodge, Sandy, Bedfordshire SG19 2DL, (hereinafter called the RSPB) the sum of £_______ and I direct that (i) the proceeds may be used for the general purposes of the RSPB and (ii) a receipt signed by a person for the time being authorised by the Council of the RSPB shall be a good and sufficient discharge to my executors.'

 Senior Legacy Adviser